 470V Practicum in Missions (1)

 This course is optional, intended for those students who wish to receive one hour of credit for mission work done in Vienna.
-Other classes consistent with study-abroad objectives may be offered depending on circumstances.
+Other classes consistent with global learning objectives may be offered depending on circumstances.